mahmoudimus/atlassian-util-concurrent/readme.md

 ## Getting atlassian-util-concurrent

-Add fugue as a dependency to your pom.xml:
+Add atlassian-util-concurrent as a dependency to your pom.xml:

     <dependencies>
         ...